redhat-partner-solutions/crucible/README.md

 - HTTP Store - Used to serve the Assisted Installer discovery ISO and allow it to be used as Virtual Media for nodes to boot from.
 - DNS - Optionally set up DNS records for the required cluster endpoints, and nodes.
 If not automatically set up then the existing configuration will be validated.
 - Assisted Installer - A pod running the Assisted Installer service, database store and UI.
 It will be configured for the target environment and is used by the cluster deployment playbook to coordinate the cluster deployment.
+- TFTP Host - A server that stores all the file mounted from the discovery image (required only for PXE deployments).

 While setup of each of these can be disabled if you wish to manually configure them, but it's highly recommended to use the automatic setup of all prerequisites.